lithdew/snow/README.md

 const Protocol = struct {
     const Self = @This();

+    // This gets called right before a connection is marked to be successfully established!
+    // Feel free to read from / write to the socket here, and to return an error to prevent
+    // a connection from being marked as being successfully established.
+    //
+    // Rather than 'void', snow.Option.context_type may be set and returned from 'handshake'
-    pub fn handshake(self: *Self, side: snow.Side, socket: anytype) !void {
+    // to bootstrap a connection with additional fields and methods under 'socket.context'. pub fn handshake(self: *Self, side: snow.Side, socket: anytype) !void {
         return {};
     }

-    pub fn close(self: *Self, side: snow.Side, socket: anytype) void {
+    // This gets called before a connection is closed! pub fn close(self: *Self, side: snow.Side, socket: anytype) void {
         return {};
     }

-    pub fn read(self: *Self, side: snow.Side, socket: anytype, reader: anytype) !void {
+    // This gets called when data is ready to be read from a connection! pub fn read(self: *Self, side: snow.Side, socket: anytype, reader: anytype) !void {
         while (true) {
             const line = try reader.readLine();